car251290/Beer-display-information/README.md

 ## Importing Axios

+Sending GET Requests
+Let's send our first request with Axios!
+It will be a GET request, typically used to retrieve data.

+We will make an HTTP request to an external API that sends us a list of blog posts.
+Upon receiving the data, we'll log it's contents to the console.
+If we encounter an error, we'll log that too.

 ## Effect Hooks
 Hooks let us split the code based on what it is doing rather than a lifecycle method name.
 React will apply every effect used by the component, in the order they were specified.